ios-xr/xrd-helm/README.md

 There is also a library chart provided, xrd-common, that is used by both of the application charts.

+See [CHANGELOG.md](./CHANGELOG.md) for a record of changes that have been made.

+See [version-compatibility.md](./version-compatibility.md) for the compatibility statement across versions.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to